opsmop/opsmop/docs/source/push.rst

 The SSH implementation is already very fast, but there are a few things you can do to boost performance.

-Your ansible providers likely have many dependencies.
+Your opsmop providers likely have python library dependencies.
 While opsmop does not require that you install these dependencies on managed nodes, if you install them, this will greatly speed up execution time.